wiretap-retro/A1200-to-A3000-A4000-CPU-Adapter/README.md

 # A1200 to A3000/A4000 CPU Adapter
 An adapter to use an A1200 CPU in an Amiga 3000 or 4000.
-Targed for Pistorm32 use.
+Targed for Pistorm32 use only.

 ![pic](pic.png)